-Teams shall be allowed the option of playing with multiple EHs where the number is limited only by a team's roster size.
+Beginning 2011, teams shall be allowed the option of playing with multiple EHs where the number is limited only by a team's roster size.
 Players shall occupy the same spot in the batting order at all times but may be used interchangeably in the field.
 To have one or more EHs, the team must start the game with that number.
 Once started, all EHs must be continued throughout the entire game.

-If a player in the batting order leaves the game for any reason (i.e. ejection or injury) without an eligible substitute available, that spot in the batting order shall be recorded as an out each time through the lineup.
+If a team avails itself of the EH option and is without an eligible player in the batting order any time after the start of the game, regardless of reason, that EH position shall be recorded as an out each time through the lineup.